🔼The name Vophsi: Summary

 The letters waw and yod may interchange under certain conditions and Jones' Dictionary of Old Testament Proper Names lunges for the possibility.
 Jones also goes with his pet-process of permutation; the transposition of the two middle letters of a word.
 Thus Jones derives this name from the verb יסף (yasap), meaning to add or increase:

 The final letter י (yod) of the name Vophsi, Jones ascribes to a remnant of יה (Yah) = יהו (Yahu) = יו (Yu), the short form of יהוה, YHWH, or Yahweh.
-All together, Jones translates the name with Addition (Of The Lord).
+Altogether, Jones translates the name with Addition (Of The Lord).

 If Jones is right and this name is the result of that much tinkering, then it surely also lost its original meaning.